 Getty/ Christian Vierig

 How others perceive you: approachable, fun.
-Blonde is actually seen as the most covetable hair colour among women, since it's rare but not quite as polarising as red.
+Blonde is actually seen as the most covetable hair color among women, since it's rare but not quite as polarizing as red.
 And yes, it's true: Blondes really do have more fun (or are at least seen that way, anyway).
 Research shows that those with light hair are perceived as more bubbly and open—and sometimes needy.
-But that's not to say they don't mean business: Blondes earn US$870 more on average than brunettes and redheads.
+But that's not to say they don't mean business: Blondes earn $870 more on average than brunettes and redheads.